dafacto/startwithbitcoin/_reasons/01_what_is_bitcoin.md

 **Bitcoin** is the internet's native form of money, and solves these problems.

 - **It's permissionless.** Just like email, anyone can access and use it, but nobody owns or controls it.
-Nobody can stop you from owning and using Bitcoin.
+Nobody can stop you from owning and using bitcoin.
 - **It's global.** Bitcoin is a worldwide currency.
-Just like email, you can send Bitcoin  as fast and freely to someone in Japan, as to your neighbor next door.
+Just like email, you can send bitcoin  as fast and freely to someone in Japan, as to your neighbor next door.
-- **It has a limited supply.** By technical design, there will never be more than 21 million Bitcoins.
-In this way, Bitcoin should hold its value more like gold, than a national currency like the US dollar.
+- **It has a limited supply.** By technical design, there will never be more than 21 million bitcoins.
+In this way, bitcoin should hold its value more like gold, than a national currency like the US dollar.

 Let's now see [how Bitcoin works. →](/how-does-bitcoin-work.html)